DeeFrancois/discord-bot/README.md

 ```
 "Which doctor is better?"
 "Tenth for sure"
-"No it's for sure Matt Smith, what are you smoking"
+"No it's def Matt Smith, what are you smoking"
 "START THE VOTE"
 `lrbing Eleventh+Doctor Tenth+Doctor
 ```